-The sensitivity of the RT-PCR assay was determined according to the standard method Briefly. serial dilutions of (17).the Massachusetts or 793/B IBV viruses in sterile PBS solution ranging from $10^{-1}$ to $10^{-9}$ were prepared and each dilution, inoculated into five 9-day-old embryonated chicken eggs.
-The EID50 titration was determined and all dilutions were examined by the single and multiplex RT-PCR assays for detection of Massachusetts and 793/B serotypes.
+The sensitivity of the RT-PCR assay was determined according to the standard method Briefly. serial dilutions Massachusetts or 793/B IBV viruses in sterile PBS solution ranging from 10-1 to 10-9 were prepared and each dilution, inoculated into five 9-day-old embryonated chicken eggs.
+The EID50 titration was determined and all dilutions were examined by the single and multiplex RT-PCR assays for detection of Massachusetts 793/B serotypes.
 To evaluate the specificity of the RT-PCR, allantoic fluids containing NDV (La Sota strain), H9N2 subtype of AIV (ZMT-101 strain) and ILTV (Razi strain) were used as control both in single and multiplex RT-PCR.